gbytedev/zfsbud/README.md

 ### Initial sending of a dataset to a remote
 `zfsbud.sh --send remote_pool_name --initial --rsh "ssh user@server -p22" pool/dataset1`
 - `--initial|-i` will copy all snapshots over to the destination.
-- For an encrypted source dataset, the destination dataset must be non-existent.
+- The destination dataset must be non-existent.
-- For an unencrypted source dataset, the destination dataset must be either non-existent, or unmounted and empty (no snapshots).

 ### Consecutive sending of a dataset to a remote
 `zfsbud.sh --send remote_pool_name --rsh "ssh user@server -p22" pool/dataset1`